Nous vous signalons que la plupart des études cliniques se déroulent en anglais seulement.

 Why we are doing this:

-Assisted dying is now an option for end-of-life care in Canada.
+Assisted dying is now an option for individuals eligible in Canada.
 The change in the law is intended to offer more options, but it may also make some people feel more concerned.
-There are checks and balances in place to try to prevent any improper use of assisted dying and to promote the voluntary capable decisions made by the individual who is seeking to avoid further suffering.
+There are checks and balances in place to try to prevent any improper use of assisted dying and to promote informed decisions made by the individual who is considering assisted dying.

-While some researchers have examined family caregivers’ support of assisted dying, little knowledge exists on the attitudes and perspectives of family caregivers regarding this issue, and no studies in Canada known to date.
-The purpose of this study is to gain further insight into the attitudes, perspectives and experiences of family caregivers now that assisted dying is a legal option.
+While some researchers have examined family members’ support of assisted dying, we know very little about the attitudes and perspectives of family members regarding this issue and no research has been conducted to date in Canada.
+The purpose of this study is to gain further insight into the attitudes, perspectives and experiences of family members now that assisted dying is a legal option.

-The findings of this study will hopefully lead to recommendations for supporting both patients and caregivers during the dying process in this new legal context so that their goals of care can be fulfilled as they wish.
+The findings of this study will contribute to recommendations for supporting both patients and their family members during the dying process.

 How we’re asking: